manassaloi/manassaloi.github.io/_posts/2020-06-09-doc-for-you.markdown

 ---
 layout: post
-title:  "Dear PM, the product spec is for you"
+title:  "The product spec is for you"

 ---
 A common complaint I get from people when they see my [docs and processes at work](https://manassaloi.com/2020/03/23/running-product-team.html) is that they seem excessive for a startup.
 "Documents are for big companies", they say.
 Or they think my boss is a dictator who forces me to write a 50-page spec document.